Five Reasons Why Online Anxiety Help Really Works

 Whereas it might be easy for a friend or family member to say, "Everyone has anxiety…you just have to be brave!" or "Just suck it up…everyone has anxiety sometimes!", this reasoning is wrong and harmful to a person who has a serious anxiety disorder.

-People who suffer from generalized anxiety disorder, or anxiety resulting from depression or bipolar or other conditions do not have anxiety like everyone else has.
-What might seem like a simple errand to one person, is a day-long stressful experience to a person suffering from anxiety.
+People who suffer from a generalized anxiety disorder, or anxiety resulting from depression or bipolar or other conditions do not have anxiety as everyone else has.
+What might seem like a simple errand to one person is a day-long stressful experience to a person suffering from anxiety.

 What Studies Show About Anxiety Help

-In fact, according to one study (The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-analyses) by Hofmann and colleagues, Cognitive Behavioral Therapy has been shown to be one of the most effective means to treat major anxiety.
+In fact, according to one study (The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-analyses) by Hofmann and colleagues, Cognitive Behavioral Therapy is one of the most effective means to treat major anxiety.

 "The strongest support exists for CBT of anxiety disorders, somatoform disorders, bulimia, anger control problems, and general stress."

-Another study from King's College London and South London and Maudsley NHS Foundation Trust showed that CBT may help anxiety because it literally "strengthens specific connections in the brain."
-CBT therapy was so powerful it actually helped treat psychosis and could help change the way people think.
+Another study from King's College London and South London and Maudsley NHS Foundation Trust showed that CBT might help anxiety because it literally "strengthens specific connections in the brain."
+CBT therapy was so powerful it helped treat psychosis and could help change the way people think.

 This illustrates the importance of seeking qualified therapy to help with anxiety.
-In many cases anxiety patients do not want to drive all the way across town just to explain how anxiety is ruining their life.
+In many cases, anxiety patients do not want to drive across town just to explain how anxiety is ruining their life.
 There has to be a strategy involved, one led by a qualified doctor or counselor.

-Furthermore, the online anxiety help option may work better than traditional therapy visits in person.
+Furthermore, online anxiety help option may work better than traditional therapy visits in person.
 Why?

-There are many people that struggle with mental health challenges such as depression, obsessive compulsive disorders, and anxiety that don't want to seek the help they need because of the stigma that surrounds mental health challenges.
-People are afraid of being labeled as "weak", "crazy", or "dramatic".
+Many people struggle with mental health challenges such as depression, obsessive-compulsive disorders, and anxiety that don't want to seek the help they need because of the stigma that surrounds mental health challenges.
+People are afraid of being labeled as "weak," "crazy," or "dramatic."